Anna, a cohort, speaks at a podium in front of a projected slideshow.

 Habitat-USAID/BHA's International Humanitarian Shelter and Settlements fellowship cohort

-The HS&S Fellowship is comprised of two components: The research fellowship and the practicum fellowship.
-Both components are designed to help young professionals from the U.S. launch their futures in the humanitarian shelter and settlements sector at the international level.
+Both 2024 components were designed to help graduate students and young professionals from the U.S. launch their futures in the humanitarian shelter and settlements sector at the international level.

-The research fellowship offers graduate students the opportunity to receive professional mentorship, networking opportunities and financial support for research on a humanitarian shelter and settlements topic worldwide.
-In 2024, five graduate students are being sponsored to conduct their research in Chile, Turkey and Guatemala, working alongside a humanitarian host organization.
+The research fellowship offered graduate students the opportunity to receive professional mentorship, networking opportunities and financial support for research on a humanitarian shelter and settlements topic worldwide.
+In 2024, five graduate students were sponsored to conduct research in Chile, Turkey and Guatemala, working alongside a humanitarian host organization.

-Our inaugural practicum fellowship, launched in 2024, aims to provide six graduate students and professionals with hands-on experience at Habitat for Humanity national offices in El Salvador, the Dominican Republic, Malawi and Indonesia, while also supporting assessment efforts in Honduras, India and the Philippines.
-Students are currently collaborating with sector professionals on projects related to climate change adaptation and disaster risk reduction and response.
+Our inaugural practicum fellowship, launched in 2024, aimed to provide six graduate students and professionals with hands-on experience at Habitat for Humanity national offices in El Salvador, the Dominican Republic, Malawi and Indonesia, while also supporting assessment efforts in Honduras, India and the Philippines.
+Students collaborated with sector professionals on projects related to climate change adaptation and disaster risk reduction and response.

-Students gain firsthand experience in the shelter and settlements sector and lay critical groundwork for their professional futures.
+Students gained firsthand experience in the shelter and settlements sector, and laid critical groundwork for their professional futures.

 Fellows not pictured: Shaye Lyn Palagi and Jessica Wolff (2017); Kirsten Larson and Jen Pepson (2014).